Sunday September 24, 2017

 From the self-made industrialists of democratic capitalism emerged an educated, liberal youth, born to prosperity, in love with authenticity, and searching for meaning.
 These liberals sneered at the patient accumulation of their fathers; they shouted down rules and roles and sought to achieve epiphany in creativity.
 In the sufferings of the industrial worker, painfully journeying from the status culture of the country to the trust culture of the city, they found that meaning.

-Expensively educated and segregated from ordinary life, the rising liberal elite determined to apply the wealth of their fathers to relieve those who lived below the poverty line.
+Expensively educated and segregated from ordinary life, the rising liberal elite determined to apply the wealth of its fathers to relieve those who lived below the poverty line.
 They agitated for child labor laws, factory acts, government pensions, government unemployment benefits, government insurance.
 They advocated for votes for women, civil rights for blacks, welfare benefits for single mothers.
 Everything that offended their educated sensibilities would be reformed by legislation or mitigated by elite patronage.

 Each step in the development of the liberal elite was accompanied by a corresponding political advance of that elite.
 Unknown before the rise of the commercial middle class, those political insurgents in the early development of modern government, the liberal elite has at last, with the establishment of the modern welfare state, conquered for itself a dominant political sway.
 The executive of the modern state is but a committee for managing the common affairs of the whole liberal elite.